Campaign spending continues to climb as Nov. 8 election nears

 The next-closest was Republican Mark Neumann, who spent over $5.8 million of his own funds leading up to his loss in the 2010 gubernatorial primary to former Gov. Scott Walker.
 Democratic gubernatorial candidate Mary Burke spent a little over $5 million leading up to her general election loss to Walker in 2014.

-The next-highest was Democratic gubernatorial candidate Andy Gronik, who spent more than $700,000 of his own funds before he withdrew from the race before the 2018 primary that ultimately sent Evers to his November victory over Walker that year.
+The next-highest was Democratic gubernatorial candidate Andy Gronik, who spent mor.e than $700,000 of his own funds before he withdrew from the race before the 2018 primary that ultimately sent Evers to his November victory.

 Michels has said he will not accept donations from lobbyists or political action committees.
 The latest reports who Michels took in a total of 44 donations of $20,000, the maximum amount allowed for individual donations under state law, from several from several family members and Michels Corp. officials as well as longtime GOP donors Elizabeth and Richard Uihlein, Kim Hendricks of ABC Building Supply and Madison business owner Eric Hovde, who had mulled his own run for governor earlier this year.